flatironinstitute/sciware/17_FICluster/main.md

   - Slurm job arrays
   - disBatch
 - Note: this job is a bad candidate for MPI
-  - If the jobs don't need to communicate with each other, no need for MPI!
+  - If the jobs don't need to communicate with each other, **no need for MPI**!

 ## Option 1: Slurm Job Arrays
 - Queues up multiple identical jobs
   - In this case, one per output
-- Syntax: `#SBATCH --array=1-100%10`, submits 100 jobs as an array, limited to 10 running at once
+- Syntax: `#SBATCH --array=1-100%16`, submits 100 jobs as an array, limited to 16 running at once
-- Slurm is allowed to run each job in the array individually; no need to wait for 10 nodes
+- Slurm is allowed to run each job in the array individually; no need to wait for 16 nodes

 ## Option 1: Slurm Job Arrays